 King's InterHigh is part of the Inspired Education Group and has operated for over 18 years.
 The school offers the British curriculum from primary through sixth form, with International GCSEs, A Levels, and the IB Diploma available at the senior level.
 It is accredited by the UK Department for Education.

-Best for: Families wanting a fully timetabled, live-lesson experience similar to traditional school, students considering the IB Diploma alongside British qualifications.
+Best for: Families wanting a fully timetabled, live-lesson experience similar to traditional school, and students considering the IB Diploma alongside British qualifications.

 Wolsey Hall Oxford